 Therapeutic abortion is a procedure to end a pregnancy.
 It is done before the fetus is able to survive on its own.
-A surgical therapeutic abortion is done using one of three methods: Manual vacuum aspiration (MVA)
+A surgical therapeutic abortion is done using 1 of 3 methods: Manual vacuum aspiration (MVA)

 Dilation and suction curettage (